tlynam/jolt/README.md

 # Tests

-You can run the MiniTest test with: rake test
+You can run the MiniTest tests with: rake test